vebrasmusic/VspDataVisualizer/README.md

 ## How to run

-after cloning, cd into the folder and run the following cmd: **NOTE THIS ONLY WORKS FOR MAC,for windows look up venv**
+after cloning, cd into the folder and run the following cmd:

 ``` bash
 python -m venv venv